 If you’re like most of us, you can’t afford to escape the city every weekend.
 That’s precisely why we’ve put together this list of things to do on summer Fridays – all of which obviously involve food and cocktails.

-City Vineyard is a go-to happy hour spot for so many of us Downtown office dwellers, so why not head to the elevated rooftop on summer Fridays.
+City Vineyard is a go-to happy hour spot for so many of us downtown office dwellers, so why not head to the elevated rooftop on summer Fridays.
 Some of NYC’s best looking young professionals can be seen sipping lots and lots of wine here on almost any afternoon.
 There’s no better way to drink than watching the gorgeous sunset over the skyline across the Hudson River.

 The Frying Pan

 What I like to call Grand Banks more rowdy cousin, The Frying Pan, is another great docked boat outpost just up the Hudson.
 Frat bros tend to rule this locale, but if you’re looking for a good time it’s definitely the spot for you.
 Indulge on their delicious watermelon rosé ($14) or go all in with the gals and enjoy a sangria pitcher ($37).
-You won’t be disappointed with this grade A people watching and guaranteed giggles out on the Hudson River.
+You won’t be disappointed with the grade A people watching and guaranteed giggles out on the Hudson River.